igormcoelho/view_wrapper/README.md

 - `cxxbuild . --c++20` (for all systems*)

 (*) install [cxxbuild](https://github.com/manydeps/cxxbuild) from `pip install cxxbuild` to automatically run and test with cmake or bazel.

+### Acknowledgements

+Thanks Fellipe Pessanha for the advices and improvements on the explanations and examples.

 ## License